Alan Pierson

-Alan Emanuel Pierson (born May 12, 1974, Chicago, Illinois) is an American conductor.
+Alan Emanuel Pierson (born May 12, 1974, Chicago, Illinois) is an American conductor and producer.
 His parents are Elaine Pierson and Edward S. Pierson, the latter an engineering professor at Purdue University Calumet.
 In Chicago Pierson took piano and composition lessons at the People's Music School, graduating high school at Francis W. Parker.
 Pierson is a 1996 graduate of the Massachusetts Institute of Technology with degrees in music and physics.
 At MIT, he was a timpanist and an assistant conductor with the MIT Symphony Orchestra, and also a composer.

 Pierson continued his studies in music at the Eastman School of Music, where he was a co-founder of the new music ensemble Ossia.
 Subsequently, he was a co-founder of the related new music ensemble Alarm Will Sound, which gave its first concert in 2001.
 Pierson became the first music director of Alarm Will Sound in the same year, and continues to serve in the post.